-In thinking of past and present shows of all sorts in my career, I find it especially interesting to experience the various ways the public reacts to performances after the dancing is over.
-Having danced in so many situations from cabaret to concert and back, the individual venues offer many different ways in which the audience responds.
+In thinking of past and present shows of all sorts in my career, I find it especially interesting to experience the various ways the public reacts after the dancing is over.
+Having danced in so many situations from cabaret to concert and back again, the individual venues offer a variety of ways in which the audience responds.

 In some instances, there is no feedback due to custom or other factors which prevent a follow up.
 In many bookings, as in years gone by, there are reviews afterwards in newspapers, articles in publications, letters from management, faculty or admirers.